 - The second dose in a two-dose series of an approved COVID-19 vaccine, or

 - A single dose in a one-dose approved COVID-19 vaccine.

-This requirement shall become effective January 26th at 8:00 a.m. for any space of public accomodation holding a ticketed event, as that term is defined in the Emergency Regulation.
+This requirement shall become effective January 26th at 8:00 a.m. for any space of public accommodation holding a ticketed event, as that term is defined in the Emergency Regulation.

-Tell your customers proof of being fully vaccinated or a negative test within three days is required to enter.
+Tell your customers proof of being fully vaccinated or a negative test within three days is required for indoor dining.

 - Vaccine or testing requirement sign in English